sivaramakrishnan-rajaraman/Explainable-ensemble-learning-and-inter-reader-variability-analysis-for-COVID-19-detection/README.md

 The details about the models, the training process, are discussed in the publication available at https://www.medrxiv.org/content/10.1101/2020.07.15.20154385v1.full.pdf+html

-You can feel free to use the vgg19_modality_specific-0.6913.h5, best performing, CXR modality specific VGG19 model, truncate and add task specific layers for your custom classificstion task, since the model weight layers are modality-specific ( trained on more than 160,000 CXRs to broadly learn the characteristics of normal and abnormal lungs).
+You can feel free to use the vgg19_modality_specific-0.6913.h5, best performing, CXR modality specific VGG19 model, truncate and add task specific layers for your custom classification task, since the model weight layers are modality-specific ( trained on more than 160,000 CXRs to broadly learn the characteristics of normal and abnormal lungs).
 Look into the publication at https://www.medrxiv.org/content/10.1101/2020.07.15.20154385v1.full.pdf+html for more details.

 ### Using the trained models